ardieordenowttur/SPADES-PUBLIC/README.md

 Description
 -----------
 This repository contains Java source code, executables and sample gt3x data to convert a GT3X files into mHealth-compliant CSV files.
-The parser currently only accounts for ACTIVITY-type data (accelerometer - **ACCEL** in mHealth).
+The converter currently only accounts for ACTIVITY-type data (accelerometer - **ACCEL** in mHealth).

 Folders description:
 - **sample-data/v1**: Contains 3 sample Version1 gt3x files from Actigraph devices with serial numbers starting with **NEO**.
 Version1 of the gt3x file format specifications can be found here: [GitHub Link](https://github.com/actigraph/NHANES-GT3X-File-Format).
 - **sample-data/v2**: Contains 4 sample Version2 gt3x files from Actigraph devices with serial numbers starting with **MOS**.
 Version2 of the gt3x file format specifications can be found here: [GitHub Link](https://github.com/actigraph/GT3X-File-Format).
-- **src/**: Contains an eclipse project with the full source code.
+- **src/**: Contains a Java project with the full source code.
 - **GT3XParser.jar**: Is an executable jar file accessible from the command line to convert a gt3x file to mHealth-compliant CSV file.